-Full form of HAZOP is Hazard and Operability Study.
-This is a comprehensive multi-disciplinary team exercise to critically review (Study) the piping design (Layout/ Routing/Placement of branches/inline instrumentation items/ equipments etc.) with respect to Hazardous and Operational considerations and requirements.
+The full form of HAZOP is a Hazard and Operability Study.
+This is a comprehensive multi-disciplinary team exercise to critical review (Study) the piping design (Layout/ Routing/Placement of branches/inline instrumentation items/equipment, etc.) with respect to Hazardous and Operational considerations and requirements.

-The HAZOP technique was initially developed to analyse chemical process systems, but has later been extended to other types of systems and also to complex operations and to software systems.
+The HAZOP technique was initially developed to analyze chemical process systems but has later been extended to other types of systems and also to complex operations and to software systems.

 A HAZOP is a qualitative technique based on guide-words and is carried out by a multi-disciplinary team (HAZOP team) during a set of meetings.

 HAZOP is now a mandatory activity.
 It is a qualitative, experience intensive exercise as of now.
 It is in the form of deviation analysis.
-After the process design, the steady state specifications of each stream in the flow sheet are known.
-The HAZOP team exhaustively asks itself questions as to what will happen if this specification deviated on the positive or negative side of the expected steady state value.
+After the process design, the steady-state specifications of each stream in the flowsheet are known.
+The HAZOP team exhaustively asks itself questions as to what will happen if this specification deviated on the positive or negative side of the expected steady-state value.
 It debates the possible causes and consequences of each such eventuality.
 Anything which appears to them as likely to lead to hazardous situations is debated further and possible means of avoiding the same or raising alarm if it happens so that remedial action can be taken etc. are recommended.
-This may lead to recommendation of additional instrumentation on lines and equipment, Hi-Lo alarms and trips etc. may be required to be provided.
+This may lead to the recommendation of additional instrumentation on lines and equipment, Hi-Lo alarms and trips, etc. may be required to be provided.

 This is a structured analysis, conducted after the design review, to ensure the design is suitable for all the intended operating conditions and complies with the HSE requirements.
 This process is also to ensure that the fundamentals of the design are thoroughly explained, understood, and examined.

-The benefit of the HAZOP is that early identification and assessment of the critical hazards provides essential input to project development decisions.
-This leads to a safer and more cost effective design with a minimum cost of change penalty.
+The benefit of the HAZOP is that early identification and assessment of the critical hazards provide essential input to project development decisions.
+This leads to a safer and more cost-effective design with a minimum cost of change penalty.